Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-We demonstrate in the following discussion how these different interpretations of effector-regulated activity lead to distinct dynamics for competitive repressor-activator binding and in particular for non-exclusive binding.
-In comparing the two types of mechanisms for effector activity, we continue to define thermodynamic states and weights for a system that does not explicitly involve long-range binding through DNA looping, although this could actually occur in nature.
-Models incorporating such looping have been considered in simpler single operon studies through grand canonical ensemble interpretations ~\cite{vilarSaiz2013,landman2017self}, and could be adapted to our expanded structure and definition for induction.
-Our discussion here, however, will remain consistent with the analysis presented thus far, examining extensions of the bistable toggle switch to three genes with self-activation, and will focus specifically on the dynamics deriving specifically from our model of effector activity among repressors and activators.
+We demonstrate in the following discussion how these interpretations of effector-regulated activity lead to distinct dynamics for competitive repressor-activator binding and in particular for non-exclusive binding.
+In comparing the two effector mechanisms, we continue to define thermodynamic states and weights that do not explicitly involve long-range binding through DNA looping.
+Models incorporating such looping have been considered for simpler single operons through grand canonical ensemble interpretations ~\cite{vilarSaiz2013,landman2017self}, and could be adapted to our structure.
+Our discussion here, however, will continue to focus on our three gene systems, but now with self-activation.